-- Make sure ALL breakers are OFF. - Slide the covers on the panel to expose the SHORE POWER #1 & GEN BRIDGE breakers.
+Slide the covers on the panel to expose the GENERATOR & shore power 2 MAIN breaker.

-Ensure that ALL component breakers are OFF.
+- make sure the breakers are OFF. - Assure that ALL component breakers are OFF.

-• Using the shore cords, connect the female plug to the boat receptacle first.
+Using the shore cords, connect the female plug to the boat receptacle first.